checkstyle-addons/checkstyle-addons/src/main/resources/com/thomasjensen/checkstyle/addons/checks/misc/PropertyCatalog.md

 </module>
 {% endhighlight %}

-The above example is for Eclipse, where `${workspace_loc}` may be used to [refer](http://eclipse-cs.sourceforge.net/#!/properties) to the file system location of the current workspace.
+The above example is for Eclipse and IntelliJ, where `${workspace_loc}` may be used to [refer](http://eclipse-cs.sourceforge.net/#!/properties) to the file system location of the current workspace.
 For SonarQube, you may use relative file paths.
-For the other environments, you may define a custom [module property]({{ site.link_cs_properties }}), which you dynamically set to the project directory.
+For the other environments, you may define a custom [module property]({{
+site.link_cs_properties }}), which you dynamically set to the project directory.
 Example for Gradle:

 {% highlight groovy %}
 checkstyle {